mvolkmann/blog/src/flutter.md

 // declared with the "final" keyword. void main() => runApp(const MyApp());

+// There is no need to create the MyApp class below.
+// Instead, the MaterialApp widget it creates
+// can be passed directly to the runApp function.

 // This class is also used by tests.
 // See the supplied test/widget_test.dart file.
 class MyApp extends StatelessWidget {